 Showing that your experiences scribing helped you tick all those boxes can be a great move.

 But don’t just stop there.
-Try and your leverage your experiences scribing to network and shadow other physicians or healthcare professionals.
-Preferably in areas of medicine different to where you do your paid work.
+Try and leverage your experiences scribing to network and shadow other physicians or healthcare professionals.
+Preferably in areas of medicine different from where you do your paid work.